U.S. Route 91: Montana

 In Montana, the highway's alignment slightly changed with the construction of the Clark Canyon Dam.

 Starting just south of Dillon, I-15 was built on a new alignment that mostly parallels US 91 and crosses over it several times.
 In Dillon, the former route of the highway is now known as Atlantic Street and Montana Street.
 The highway formerly joined with U.S. Route 10 between Rocker and downtown Butte and took a northeasterly path to Elk Park Pass before it was rerouted to its current alignment east of Butte in 1980 (today's southbound lanes of I-15).
 It formed the main street of Boulder before I-15 was completed, and was routed through Helena along what is now Montana Secondary Highway 518 and Montana Secondary Highway 229.

 Because of the new alignment of I-15 in Montana, many segments of the former US 91 are still in use today as frontage roads or sportsmen access points along the Missouri River, especially from Helena north to Great Falls and Sweetgrass, and from Butte south to Divide and Dillon.

 In popular culture

-The US-91 corridor in Idaho's Cache Valley was the primary filming location for the 2004 movie Napoleon Dynamite.
+The US 91 corridor in Idaho's Cache Valley was the primary filming location for the 2004 movie Napoleon Dynamite.
 The former U.S. Route 91 corridor was also the birthplace of both McDonald's, with the first location opening on E Street in San Bernardino (E Street was the routing of US 91 before the construction of freeways in the area), as well as the first Kentucky Fried Chicken, with the first location opening in Salt Lake City at State Street and 3900 South.
 The McDonald's location is now a museum, while the KFC is still in operation with a small historical display inside the restaurant.

+The novel Damnation Alley (1969) by Roger Zelazny features the beginning of a cross-country trip on Route 91, just outside of Los Angeles.

+The 2016 documentary California Typewriter features a brief segment about the road as part of the Ed Ruscha book Royal Road Test.
+In it, Ruscha, Mason Williams, and Patrick Blackwell use the road as a testing strip for the book by throwing a Royal typewriter out of the window of their car at 90 miles per hour.